clicepfl/directus-config/README.md

 ## Developpement

-Once the stack has been deployed (see [this](../README.md)), you can import the data schema using `npm run load-directus`, then populate it using sample data with `npm run populate-directus`.
+Once the service has been deployed using `docker compose up`, you can import the data schema using `npm run load-directus`, then populate it using sample data with `npm run populate-directus`.
 You only need to do this once, or if you have deleted Directus' data volume.

 You can access the admin panel at http://localhost/directus (username: `clic@epfl.ch`, password: `1234`).
 There, you can update the data, or modify the schema (see below).